Study at St. Edward's University on Exchange

 - If you are a dual national, upload a copy of the passport you plan to travel with.
 If you are a US citizen, upload your US passport photo page.

 - Complete and upload the Certification of Finances Form.
 We are required to verify proof of financial support before we can issue your form DS-2019 for your student visa application.
 US citizens do not need to complete this step.

 Semester Exchange Certification of Finances Form

 - Proof of financial support is required to issue the form DS-2019 and will be reviewed by the US embassy or consulate during the visa application process.
 A screen shot of an online bank account balance, official bank statement, or signed letter from the bank detailing the available balance are examples of financial support documents.
 Bank documents must be dated within the past 6 months and meet the requirements described on the Certification of Finances Form.
 Proof of financial support is not required for US citizens.

 - Exchange students must show proof of English proficiency, such as IELTS or TOEFL test scores.

 Upload English Proficiency Documents

-- Official transcripts from your home university including final grades for the most recent completed semester is required for admission.
+1. Official Transcript: An official transcript from your home university including final grades for the most recent completed semester is required for admission.
 Please include an English translation if your transcript is in another language.

 - All exchange students are required to have health insurance that meets US Department of State requirements.
-Complete and upload the Insurance Compliance Form.
-Page 2 of the Insurance Compliance Form is only required if you are opting out of the St. Edward's insurance plan.
+Please complete the online Insurance Acknowledgement Form to agree to this important program requirement.
 Information about the St. Edward's insurance plan can be found on the Health & Counseling Center website.

 |April 1||Dormitory application opens|